-Engine Temperature (RED)
+Oil Pressure (RED)

-Indicates the engine is overheating.
-If engine overheats, refer to ENGINE OVERHEAT in SPECIAL PROCEDURES.
+When this indicator light is ON, it indicates a low oil pressure condition of the engine.
 CAUTION: If the light does not turn off right after engine starting, stop engine.
-See an authorized Bombardier ATV dealer.
+Check engine oil level.
+Refill if necessary.
+If the oil level is good, see an authorized Bombardier ATV dealer.
 Do not use the vehicle until repaired.
-Oil Pressure (RED)
+Engine Temperature (RED)